-A similar design was chosen for Halley IV, though this time of insulated plywood panels time making two large tubes interconnected in a H-shape that would insulate the huts they contained better than the metal had done which gave problems of its own when snow and ice touching the tube in the warmer parts of the base caused melting.
+A similar design was chosen for Halley IV, though this time of insulated plywood panels making two large tubes interconnected in an elongated H-shape that would insulate the huts they contained better than the metal had done which gave problems of its own when snow and ice touching the tube in the warmer parts of the base caused melting.
 This lasted four years and then in 1989 a different approach was attempted.

 And with a single bound, it was free! - Halley V

-Base design - supported on jackable legs above the snow surface
+Base design - supported on jackable legs above the snow surface.

 Rather than a base that would be buried and inevitably lead to its destruction and waste, a base was planned that would be on the surface and stay on the surface.
 It would be held off the ice surface by legs which would be "jackable" that is they could be jacked up slowly by operating a mechanism similar to a car jack.